dotCMS/core/tools/cli/README.md

 if your bundle has a site named "my.cool-bike.com" that has been previously created such named can be used in you content-type files.
 But host can also be a regular valid site identifier or name.
 If the host is an empty string the CT will be placed under System-Host

 **Important**: When a site-name gets passed to the Rest API. if the API fails to resolve the content-type.
-The new Content-Type will be placed under the default site as a fall-back and no errors will be reported on the logs by the app.
+The new Content-Type will be placed under System-Host site as a fall-back and no errors will be reported on the logs by the app.

 ### Commands